Per Capita Fees on Livestock-Tax Year 2014

 Per capita fees are user-generated, and are an important component of the department's budget.
 The fees generated $4.4 million in 2013, or about 40 percent of the department's legislatively approved budget.
 Other user-generated fees are derived from brand enforcement, lab testing and milk inspection fees.
 Overall, user-generated fees account for about three-quarters of the department's annual budget, with the remainder coming from state (about 12 percent) and federal (about 15 percent) funds.

 Per capita fees are unique in that livestock owners are responsible for "self-reporting" the number of livestock they own to the Department of Revenue, which bills and collects the fee for the Department of Livestock.
-Livestock owners must report the number of livestock owned on February 1 to the local Department of Revenue Property Assessment office in the county where the livestock are located.
+Livestock owners must report the number of livestock owned on February 1 to the Department of Revenue Property Assessment office.
 The Department of Revenue will then send out a bill, which is due November 30.
 Fees totaling less than $5 are rounded up to $5.

 Everyone benefits from programs funded by per capita fees.
 Livestock producers benefit from programs to monitor animal health, monitor and restrict livestock imports, track animal movements, prevent and investigate livestock theft, and manage predators.
 The general public benefits from programs that prevent the spread of animal diseases to humans.